Insight Cities among 10 of the best architecture tours

 Prague: Where to go and What to do in the Czech Capital

 Take a stroll: Insight Cities offers an Art Nouveau tour as one of several small-group walks in the city, from £50pp, which takes in the Municipal House, where independence was declared in 1918, the world’s only Cubist lamppost, and Wenceslas Square, epicentre of the 1989 Velvet Revolution.

 Ask a local: Bonita Rhoads, Co-founder, Insight Cities, “The Svandovo Theatre has English supertitles for every fourth performance.
 Prague has more theatres per person than any other European capital; sampling a production will give you a real taste of the Czech character.”

 Tour Prague with local experts from Insight Cities.
 If you are the type of traveler who longs for educational tours of a city where you can really learn and take away something specific from a destination, then tours by Insight Cities are just for you.
-Insight Cities offers special tours in select cities of Europe and the United States; tours are led by professors, historians, doctoral students, journalists, art critics and published authors.
-These special tours are perfect if you are looking for a more in-depth tour of the beautiful city of Prague – or Vienna, Budapest and Berlin for that matter (and if you happen to be in the US, Insight Cities can show you around New York City, Boston or Seattle).
+Insight Cities offers special tours in select cities of Europe and the United States; tours are led by professors, historians, doctoral students, journalists, art critics, and published authors.
+These special tours are perfect if you are looking for a more in-depth tour of the beautiful city of Prague – or Vienna, Budapest, and Berlin for that matter.

 100 Years Since the Foundation of an Independent Czechoslovakia